 Actions For Happiness

 Actionsforhappiness.org publishes monthly calendars with positive action ideas for each day of the month.
-Below is their calendar for June 2020.
+Below is a recent example.

 Self-Soothing & Self-Care